humanebean/odin-recipes/README.md

 # odin-recipes
 # This is a webpage made with html that features various recipes.
-It has a homepage, headers, paragraphs, images and links that allow the user to navigate to different pages on the same site.
+It has a homepage, headers, paragraphs, images, absolute links, and relative links that allow the user to navigate the webpage.